dotku/dbviwer/README.md

 ## GET START

-1. copy and modify the DB config (for MySQL only) in file /Common/Conf/config.sample.php to /Common/Conf/config.php.
+1. Copy and modify the DB config (for MySQL only) in file /Common/Conf/config.sample.php to /Common/Conf/config.php.

  eg. Config Sample